anticomputer/emacs-codeql/README.md

 ### LSP + TRAMP

-While the recommended LSP client, `eglot`, does function over TRAMP, running LSP over TRAMP can be very quirky and laggy, and slow initialization can be blocking for emacs.
+While the recommended LSP client, `eglot`, does function over TRAMP, running LSP over TRAMP can be very quirky and laggy unless you're on the latest emacs and TRAMP versions.
+Slow server initialization can be blocking to the point of full freezes.
 When operating in a TRAMP context, `emacs-codeql` will ask you if you want to enable the LSP client, unless you reaaaally want it, I recommend disabling it for remote editing and query debugging.

 The codeql query server, while also running jsonrpc over stdio, is not tied to a direct editor feedback loop, so it is a much more pleasant experience over TRAMP, so all local functionality is enabled and available.

+Having said that, on emacs 28.0.92, TRAMP version (2.5.2) provides a fairly trouble free experience on Linux at least even with LSP enabled remotely.

 ## Known Quirks